No products in the cart

 Step 4: Painting the fabric (1st coat)

-Moisten your fabric properly with your spray bottle before you start to apply your colour… This will help to spread / glide the paint.
-Remember to go with the direction of your fabric.
+Moisten your fabric properly with your spray bottle before you start to apply your colour… This will help to spread/glide the paint.
+Remember to go in the direction of your fabric.
 Apply your first coat of 1-1-1 mixture.
 I then let it dry for 12-24 hours.

 Step 5: Painting the fabric (2nd coat)